javelit/docs/content/get-started/fundamentals/additional-features.md

 ---
-title: Additional Streamlit features
+title: Additional Jeamlit features
 slug: /get-started/fundamentals/additional-features
 ---

-# Additional Streamlit features
+# Additional Jeamlit features

-So you've read all about Streamlit's [Basic concepts](/get-started/fundamentals/main-concepts) and gotten a taste of caching and Session State in [Advanced concepts](/get-started/fundamentals/advanced-concepts).
+So you've read all about Jeamlit's [Basic concepts](/get-started/fundamentals/main-concepts) and gotten a taste of caching and Session State in [Advanced concepts](/get-started/fundamentals/advanced-concepts).
 But what about the bells and whistles?
 Here's a quick look at some extra features to take your app to the next level.

+{/* theming not implemented yet

 ## Theming

-Streamlit supports Light and Dark themes out of the box.
-Streamlit will first check if the user viewing an app has a Light or Dark mode preference set by their operating system and browser.
+Jeamlit supports Light and Dark themes out of the box.
+Jeamlit will first check if the user viewing an app has a Light or Dark mode preference set by their operating system and browser.
 If so, then that preference will be used.
 Otherwise, the Light theme is applied by default.